Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Conditional Functional Normalizing Flow

 \section{Numerical Examples of Conditional Functional Normalizing Flow}

-In this section, we present the results of the conditional functional normalizing flow, as detailed in Subsection $\ref{sec3}$.
-For a given measurement information pair $(\bm{x}^*,\bm{d}^*)$, the trained network $\mathcal{N}_{\lambda}(\bm{v})$ can efficiently provides a rough estimate of its corresponding posterior distribution $\mu_{(\bm{x}^*,\bm{d}^*)}$.
-Additionally, for a specific measurement information pair, we can refine the results through a retraining process.
+In this section, we present the results of the conditional functional normalizing flow, as described in Section~\ref{sec3}.
+For a given measurement pair $(\bm{x}^*,\bm{d}^*)$, the trained network $\mathcal{N}_{\lambda}(\bm{v})$ can efficiently provides a rough estimate of the corresponding posterior distribution $\mu_{(\bm{x}^*,\bm{d}^*)}$.
+In addition, for a specific measurement pair, the results can be further refined through a retraining process.